Learn our recommended tips and tools for Koi pond owners to follow for spring pond opening.

 Koi pond cleaning for spring

 Some people have rocks at the bottom of their ponds.
 If you are one of them, you may need to move your Koi temporarily and clean the pond even before you start treating and feeding your Koi.
 Otherwise, debris between rocks will create issues and affect water quality and your Koi’s health.
 I do not recommend rocks in Koi ponds because you have to move and stress your Koi almost every year; and they harbor a source of potential Koi health issues.
 If you must leave the rocks in this year, please do so.
 But I recommend you consider removing all the rocks from your Koi pond at this time.
+Ensure that you take your time in Spring cleaning and be vigilante on clearing string algae within your pond algae control methods.

 Keep all these tips in mind to help your Koi have a safe spring.
 And enjoy this wonderful Koi season.